Crecker2/study/_posts/2018-10-17-midterm-study-guide.md

 The effectiveness of political satire is determined by its ability to be entertaining while also conveying truth.
 The audience should be able to understand the irony at the heart of it while still understanding its humor.
 Satire fails when people take it as a representation of the truth (Colbert is a parody of Conservative America, but some conservatives took The Colbert Report as an unironic depiction of conservatism).

-Political satire is important because it has the potential to spread virally, the messages in it are more memorable than that of news media because they are humorous, and it can help narrow the “attentiveness gap” between young and old populations.
+Political satire is important because:
+  * It has the potential to spread virally
+  * The messages in it are more memorable than that of news media because they are humorous
+  * It can help narrow the “attentiveness gap” between young and old populations.

 Alternatively, satire might not matter at all because:
   * It builds on pre-existing biases and beliefs, so it may not have the power to influence at all